manbaso/mini-guides/sakila/README.md

           show tables

-  Click the "Execute query" icon, highlighted in yellow, to run the query.
+Click the "Execute query" icon, highlighted in yellow, to run the commands.
+This will display all the tables within the Sakila database, confirming that the schema was correctly set up.

 ![sakila 16](https://github.com/user-attachments/assets/d0d3f59c-c898-42cf-8120-28b9d7f84ea4)

-### STEP 18:
+### STEP 18: Query the Sakila Database

+Finally, let's run a sample query to ensure the data was imported correctly.
+Clear the query panel and enter the following command:

 #### -----

 Clear the query panel and paste the following query:

           select * from actor

-  Next click the "Execute query" icon, highlighted in yellow in the screenshot below, to run the MySQL query.
+Click the "Execute query" icon, highlighted in yellow, to run the query.
+This will return all records from the actor table, providing a sample of the available data in your Sakila database.

 ![sakila 17](https://github.com/user-attachments/assets/686a2698-b47f-4727-9fe5-7e3666d5ab0b)